McDonnell Douglas F-15E Strike Eagle: Avionics

 The AN/AAQ-13 navigation pod contains a terrain-following radar which allows the pilot to safely fly at a very low altitude following cues displayed on a HUD; it also can be coupled to the autopilot to provide "hands off" terrain-following capability.
 This pod also contains a forward-looking infrared system which is projected on the HUD, typically used during nighttime or low-visibility operations.
 The nav pod is installed beneath the right engine intake.
 The targeting pod contains a laser designator and a tracking system that mark an enemy for destruction as far away as 10 mi (16 km).
 Once tracking has started, targeting information is automatically handed off to infrared homing air-to-surface missiles or laser-guided bombs.
-The targeting pod is mounted beneath the left engine intake; configurations may be either the AN/AAQ-14 Target Pod, AN/AAQ-28 LITENING Target Pod, or the AN/AAQ-33 Sniper Advanced Targeting Pod.
+The targeting pod is mounted beneath the left engine intake; configurations may be either the AN/AAQ-14, AN/AAQ-28(V) Litening, or the AN/AAQ-33 Sniper.

-The F-15E carries the most air-to-ground weapons in the USAF inventory.
+The F-15E carries most air-to-ground weapons in the USAF inventory.
 It is also armed with AIM-9 Sidewinders and AIM-120 AMRAAMs, retaining the counter-air capabilities of its Eagle lineage, being fully capable of Offensive-Counter-Air operations.
 Like the F-15C, it also carries an internally mounted General Electric M61A1 20 mm cannon with 500 rounds, which is effective against enemy aircraft and "soft" ground targets.

 Since 2004, South Korean firm LIG Nex1 has been manufacturing the F-15's Head-up display; a total number of 150 HUDs were delivered by 2011.
 LIG Nex1 had been a participant in the F-15K program as a subcontractor to Rockwell Collins.
 LIG Nex1 is also preparing to manufacture F-15's new multi-function display and flight control computer.
 Also since 2004, Korea Aerospace Industries (KAI) has produced the F-15's wings and forward fuselages; in 2008, KAI established another production line for Singapore's F-15SG.
 KAI is involved in the design and manufacture of the Conformal Weapons Bay (CWB) for the F-15 Silent Eagle.

-The engines used on early aircraft are Pratt & Whitney F100-PW-220.
-Later batches feature the more powerful P&W F100-PW-229 engines.
-Saudi Arabian and Israeli aircraft originally used P&W F100-229 engines.
-In 2008, Saudi Arabia decided to re-engine their F-15S and F-15SA fleets with General Electric F110-GE-129 engines.
-The South Korean F-15K had two different engines; the first batch are powered by GE F110 engines, while the second batch are powered by P&W F100 engines.
-The Singapore Air Force equipped their F-15SG fleet with GE F110 engines.